Crazy Vegan Kitchen

 Tools used to make this buddha bowl

-• Baking tray– Non-stick but also cooks the food evenly!
+• Baking sheet– Non-stick but also cooks the food evenly!

 • Serving bowls– Big bowls to fit everything in!

-• Whisk– A good whisk to make the perfectly smooth dressing.
+• Whisk– A good whisk to make a perfectly smooth dressing.

 Crazy Vegan